-An Applicant who has received a final adverse decision, as defined below, regarding appointment, reappointment, and/or Clinical Privileges shall not be eligible to reapply for the membership status or Privileges that were the subject of the adverse decision for a period of two (2) years from the date of final adverse decision.
+A. An Applicant who has received a final adverse decision, as defined below, regarding appointment, reappointment, and/or Clinical Privileges shall not be eligible to reapply for the membership status or Privileges that were the subject of the adverse decision for a period of two (2) years from the date of final adverse decision.

-A Medical Staff Member who has been convicted of a state or federal felony or Caregiver Law violation shall not be eligible to reapply for membership or Clinical Privileges except as provided in Section 6.1(A)(3)(iv) herein.
+A Medical Staff Member who has been convicted of a state or federal felony or Caregiver Law violation shall not be eligible to reapply for membership or Clinical Privileges except as provided in Section 10.2(A)(3)(iv) herein.

-B. Initial Application.

-Any reapplication under this section shall be processed as an initial application, but the Applicant shall submit such additional information as the Medical Staff or Board of Directors may require to demonstrate that concerns relating to the basis for the earlier adverse decision no longer exist.

-C. Scope of Hearing.

-If the recommendation of the Medical Staff or the action proposed by the Board of Directors upon reapplication under Section 6.3(C)(4) continues to be adverse, the scope of the hearing to which the Applicant is entitled shall be limited to consideration of the sufficiency of the additional information submitted to demonstrate that the concerns relating to the basis for the earlier adverse decision no longer exist.

-D. Adverse Decision.

-For the purposes of this Article VI, an adverse decision is defined as:

-- 1. A decision based on events that did or could give rise to a request for corrective action; or - Voluntary relinquishment of Medical Staff membership and/or Clinical Privileges for failure to respond to a request for additional information associated with an initial application for appointment or an application for reappointment.

-E. Date Considered Final.

-An adverse decision shall be considered final on the date the application was withdrawn or on the date that a decision is announced following the completion of all discussions and hearings, whichever comes later.

-F. Actions Not Considered Adverse Decisions.

-In addition to the other items specifically identified in these Bylaws, the following are not considered adverse decisions and will not give rise to the required wait times set forth in this Article VI: automatic expiration of appointment and Clinical Privileges for failure to submit a timely reappointment application or pay the required Application or Reapplication Fee; voluntary relinquishment of elective or emergency admitting Privileges or voluntary relinquishment of membership and Clinical Privileges for failure to complete medical records; and expiration of DEA registration or CSA certificate.
+- B. Any reapplication under this section shall be processed as an initial application, but the Applicant shall submit such additional information as the Medical Staff or Board may require to demonstrate that concerns relating to the basis for the earlier adverse decision no longer exist. - C. If the recommendation of the Medical Staff or the action proposed by the Board upon reapplication under Section 10.4(C)(3) continues to be adverse, the scope of the hearing to which the Applicant is entitled shall be limited to consideration of the sufficiency of the additional information submitted to demonstrate that the concerns relating to the basis for the earlier adverse decision no longer exist. - D. For the purposes of this Section 10.5, an adverse decision is defined as: - 1.
+A decision based on events that did or could give rise to a request for corrective action; or - 2.
+Voluntary relinquishment of Medical Staff membership and/or Clinical Privileges for failure to respond to a request for additional information associated with an initial application for appointment or an application for reappointment. - E. An adverse decision shall be considered final on the date the application was withdrawn or on the date that a decision is announced following the completion of all discussions and hearings, whichever comes later. - F. In addition to the other items specifically identified in these Bylaws, the following are not considered adverse decisions and will not give rise to the required wait times set forth in this Section 10.5: automatic expiration of appointment and Clinical Privileges for failure to submit a timely reappointment application, voluntary relinquishment of elective or emergency admitting Privileges or voluntary relinquishment of membership and Clinical Privileges for failure to complete medical records; and expiration of DEA registration or CSA certificate.

-6.5 Corrective Action.
+10.6 Procedure for Questions Involving Medical Staff Appointee's Exercise of Clinical Privileges.

-Grounds for Action.
+A. Grounds for Action.

-Whenever, on the basis of information and belief, any officer of the Medical Staff, chair of any department, chair of any standing committee of the Medical Staff, Vice President of Medical Affairs, Administrator, or chair of the Board of Directors, has cause to question the clinical competence of a Member; the care or treatment of a patient or management of a case by a Member; suspected violation of the Bylaws, policies, rules, or regulations of the Hospital or Medical Staff; or behavior or professional conduct of any Member that: (a) is considered lower than the standards or aims of the Medical Staff, or (b) is considered disruptive to the operations of the Hospital, an investigation may be requested.
+Whenever, on the basis of information and belief, any officer of the Medical Staff, chair of any department, chair of any standing committee of the Medical Staff, Vice President of Medical Affairs, Administrator, or chair of the Board of Directors has cause to question: the clinical competence of a Member; the care or treatment of a patient or management of a case by a

+Member; suspected violation of the Bylaws, policies, rules, or regulations of the Hospital or Medical Staff; or behavior or professional conduct of any Member that is (a) considered lower than the standards or aims of the Medical Staff or, (b) is considered disruptive to the operations of the Hospital, an investigation may be requested.
 All requests for investigation shall be in writing, shall be made to the President of the Medical Staff (who shall receive the request on behalf of the Executive Committee), and shall be supported by reference to the specific activities or conduct which constitutes the grounds for the request.
 The Medical Staff President shall promptly notify the Administrator of the request and keep him/her informed of action taken in connection therewith.